Two European Sustainability Workshops now in Ontario and online: The Climate Fresk and The Digital Collage

 👉 If you’re already advanced, you will discover a tool to raise awareness and empower others around you.

-Companies, non profits, schools, or universities can mandate facilitators to come offer workshops in house, for a fee.
+Member groups, companies, non profits, schools, or universities can mandate facilitators to come offer workshops in house, for a fee, in order to prepare their teams to come together and switch gears in delivering products or services.
 Facilitators must contribute a royalty fee to each association for use of the workshops.

 digital collage workshop toronto 2022